 Study designs used in healthcare informatics and research, such as experimental designs, observational and predictive studies, and qualitative inquiries.
 Review of appropriate analytical approaches for each study design.

-(Note, this course is not offered in 2016-2017; it is replaced by: MGT 8110B CURRENT ISSUES IN HEALTH SYSTEMS MANAGEMENT: MACRO AND MICRO LEVEL HEALTH ORGANIZATION AND MANAGEMENT)
+(Note, this course is not offered in the current academic year; it is replaced by: MGT 8110B CURRENT ISSUES IN HEALTH SYSTEMS MANAGEMENT: MACRO AND MICRO LEVEL HEALTH ORGANIZATION AND MANAGEMENT)

 MGT8112 SPECIAL TOPICS IN HEALTH SYSTEMS RESEARCH (3 units)